 Amesbury is a medium-sized city located in the state of Massachusetts.
 With a population of 17,569 people and four constituent neighborhoods, Amesbury is the 117th largest community in Massachusetts.

 Housing costs in Amesbury are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Amesbury is a decidedly white-collar city, with fully 85.84% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Amesbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Amesbury are a mix of both white- and blue-collar jobs.
 Overall, Amesbury is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Amesbury who work in management occupations (13.37%), office and administrative support (11.17%), and sales jobs (10.05%).
+There are especially a lot of people living in Amesbury who work in management occupations (12.67%), office and administrative support (11.81%), and teaching (9.81%).

 Also of interest is that Amesbury has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Amesbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amesbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Amesbury include English, Italian, French, and German.
+Important ancestries of people in Amesbury include Irish, English, Italian, French, and German.

 The most common language spoken in Amesbury is English.
-Other important languages spoken here include Italian and Chinese.
+Other important languages spoken here include Spanish and French.